What is botulism?

 How soon do symptoms of botulism appear?

-Symptoms of foodborne botulism may develop within 6 hours to 8 days after exposure, but usually 12 to 36 hours after eating the contaminated food.
+The incubation period is variable, but neurological symptoms of foodborne botulism usually appear within 12-48 hours with a range of 6 hours to 8 days after eating contaminated food.
 Infant botulism symptoms appear between 3 and 30 days after eating the bacteria.
 Symptoms appear in wound botulism between 4 and 14 days after exposure to the bacteria.

 How is botulism diagnosed?

 A doctor may consider the diagnosis if the patient’s food history and physical examination suggest botulism.
 However, these clues are usually not enough to diagnose botulism.
 There are other diseases that can appear similar to botulism, and special tests may be needed to exclude these other conditions.

 The most direct way to confirm botulism is by testing a stool sample for foodborne or infant botulism or by testing the wound or blood for wound botulism.
 This is not a routine test and is only done at a few laboratories, so a doctor must make special arrangements for it.

 It is a very serious disease and can be deadly if not treated.
 If the disease is caught early, the person may receive an antitoxin (medicine) that can stop the progression of the illness.
 In the case of infant botulism, a special medicine called BabyBIG may be used.
 Most patients receive supportive care during their illness.